davidegaspar/davidegaspar/RESUME.md

 #### Senior Software Engineer @ Cloud Platform Team

-- Part of a cross timezone, fully remote, Agile team.
+- Part of a cross timezone, diverse, fully remote, Agile team.
-- We serve around 200 Engineers globally in 11 markets and 3 HQs.
+- We serve around 200 Engineers globally in 11 markets and 3 Hubs.
-- We provide multi-region AWS environments, Global Kubernetes Clusters, CircleCI, ELK Logging, Datadog Monitoring and Terraform for IaC.
+- We provide multi-region AWS environments, Global Kubernetes Clusters, CircleCI, ELK Logging, Datadog Monitoring and Terraform for IaC, as well as custom tooling like APIs and CLIs written in Golang and NodeJS.
 - Involved in the Incident Management process and On Call, participated in the investigation and resolution of incident as well as post-mortem.
 - **Team Mission:** Lead, educate, advocate the principles and practices of DevOps across all of CondeNast, Build tools, provide services and help teams to efficiently own the life-cycle of their applications, Consulting with teams through pairing to facilitate optimal use of the platform.
 - **Edge Services Management:** Owner of CDN (Fastly), responsible for TLS Certificates management, IaC Best practices (Terraform), and Engineer access.